TpainMcain/10-SVG-Logo-Maker/README.md

   Inquirer is an npm package instead of being built directly into node.js.
 To install, navigate to index.js in the terminal and type npm i -y.

 ## Usage Instructions
-* Open this repository with your favorite code editor
+* Open this repository with your favorite code editor.
+* Navigate to index.js in the terminal.
+* type node index.js in the terminal to initilize the app.
+* Follow prompts to define your logo.
+* Open the generated SVG.logo with a web browser to see your logo!
 ### Visual Walkthrough